A Race-cation Guide to the Ironman 70.3 Desaru Coast; The Best Bike Course in Asia

 Run Course-21kms (3 laps)

 Another long jog to the transition area greets the triathletes after the dismount area.
-As with any Siutheast Asian race, it should be hot on the run course already, but on this weekend, the triathlon gods were in a good mood as overcast conditions and light rain showers were experienced on the bike and run course.
+As with any Southeast Asian race, it should be hot on the run course already, and this year, yes the heat was really on.
+Unlike last year when triathletes were given respite due to overcast conditions, this year, there were no cloud cover to speak of.

 The course circled around the perimeter of The Els Club Desaru Coast – Ocean Course and the first kilometer greeted the triathletes with a refreshing welcome shade from the canopy of trees.
 Despite the scenic view, this is the challenging part of the race as it was hilly.
 One triathlete recorded a 500m total elevation on the run, based on 3 hills.
 The 3 loop run though made it more spectator friendly, with the athletes getting a boost with supporters nearby whenever they start a lap.